newshour/newshour-wordpress-skeleton/README.md

 * Advanced Custom Fields
 * Classic Editor
 * Debug Bar
-* Timber
 * WP Mail SMTP

 ### Theming

-While the project sets up an MVC environment for you, Timber is incorprated into the project and provides functionality for rendering templates via Twig.
-It also creates data models for Wordpress post types.
+While the project sets up an MVC environment for you, [Timber](https://upstatement.com/timber/) is incorprated into the project and provides functionality for rendering templates via Twig (e.g. the "view").
+It also creates data models for Wordpress post types and provides useful helper utilities for theming.
 See [Timber's documentation](https://timber.github.io/docs/) and [Twig's documentation](https://twig.symfony.com/) for more information on what all you can do with Timber and Twig.

 **Carbon**